-User Permissions does as the name suggests and provides permissions based on the authentication of the user either through the Local UI or network authentication.
+User Permissions provides permissions based on the authentication of the user through either the Local UI or network authentication.
 Commonly referred to as Role Based Access Control it assigns each user the permissions to use the MFP based on a default role, a customized role or a Non-Logged-In User role.